 Increasingly content is becoming a key part of the marketing mix, this is because it is so central to other channels, for example, SEO.
 Articulating how content will connect and compliment each of these channels, and how they produce the optimum amount of content to service all marketing activity is now becoming an art in itself.

 Having worked in media for over 15 years, content strategy has been part of work-life since the early days of the internet.
 Working out how content integrates with your marketing strategy is probably what I do best.
-I’ve growing brands from a couple of million monthly online audience reach to over 380 million globally.
+I’ve growing brands from a couple of million monthly online audiences reach to over 380 million people globally.